YingWang-Clare/spark-in-docker/README.md

 This part is not necessary for you to read, only for self-learning...

 ### docker:
+1. Docker is an open source tool that makes it easier to create, distribute, and run the application.
+Containers provide the benefits of a virtual machine like isolation between applications running on the same machine.

-1. When creating your own image, try to reduce the size of the image.
+2. When creating your own image, try to reduce the size of the image.
 > If you need a JDK, consider basing your image on the official openjdk image,
 > rather than starting with a generic ubuntu image and installing openjdk as part of the Dockerfile (from docker official website).

-2. ...
+3. Container Image is a packaging format that includes not only your application but all your dependencies or runtime information required to run it.

+4. Container & VM: Two separate virtual machines running on one machine actually run two whole different OSes.
+Multiple containers run the same OS since containers are logical construct we use within the OS.
+That makes it so light-weight.

+5. Dockerfiles are text documents that contain all of the necessary steps for building an image from the command line.